 Remedy Bar at Four Seasons Vail is a chic second floor atrium bar – just the remedy if you want a craft cocktail, in a swank setting.
 The outdoor fire tables overlook the Four Seasons pool and spa, offering a fab view of Lindsey’s Run and Vail’s front side.
 Drinks are pricey but so nicey – it’s the Four Season at Vail – one of the top ski hotels in the West.
 Live music in the early eve is fantastic here too.

-Terra Bistro at Vail Mountain Lodge has fabulous food and a lively happy hour every day après ski with tasty small plates, specially priced wines, beers, plus craft cocktails.
+Terra Bistro at Vail Mountain Lodge has fabulous food and a lively happy hour every day at 5pm, après ski with tasty small plates, specially priced wines, beers, plus craft cocktails.
 The bartenders offer swift service and ski banter.

 At Lions Head, Vail’s other ski in ski out village, Garfinkle’s has a big deck for sunny days, a casual ski bar vibe and up close views of faves Simba, Bwana and Born Free – classic Vail trails.
 The food is pleasantly affordable and plentiful, not fancy, in this pricey ski town.

 The Minturn Saloon is old school hip and happening in Minturn between Vail and Beaver Creek, the Saloon is typically full of skier that schussed the Minturn Mile “OB” out of bounds to here for beer or a celebratory margarita.
 Enjoy the retro ski posters and pictures on the old barn walls, with a pitcher of margs or PBR, and enjoy the free chips and salsa at après ski happy hour.